-34. Titling of Casualty Insurance Policy, Jones v.
+32. Titling of Casualty Insurance Policy, Jones v.
 Phillips

-- a.
-Synopsis.
-Jones v.
-Phillips, 859 S.E.2d 646 (Va.
-2020) addresses a marital residence that was owned by spouses as tenants by the entireties and that they transferred 99% to wife's revocable trust and 1% to husband's revocable trust.
+by spouses as tenants by the entireties and that they transferred 99% to wife's revocable trust and 1% to husband's revocable trust.
 (Virginia law preserves creditor protection even after tenancy by the entireties property is transferred to a trust.)
 The dwelling was destroyed by a fire and the casualty insurance policy was in the husband's name.
 The issue was whether the husband's creditor could garnish the casualty insurance proceeds.
 The couple argued unsuccessfully that the proceeds were tenancy by the entireties property and were therefore immune to claims of the spouses' individual creditors.
 There is a difference between ownership of underlying property (which may be tenants by the entireties) and of the casualty insurance policy (which was owned just by the husband).
-Therefore, the husband's creditors could reach the proceeds. - b.
+Therefore, the husband's creditors could reach the proceeds.

+b.
 Practical Pointer.
 If underlying property is held as joint tenancy with right of survivorship or as tenants by the entireties, considering titling the casualty insurance policy the same way (if the insurance policy can be held by those titles under state law).

-35. John Doe Summons Upheld to Determine Identity of Law Firm's Clients Seeking Advice Regarding Particular Issues, Taylor Lohmeyer Law Firm P.L.L.C. v.
+33. John Doe Summons Upheld to Determine Identity of Law Firm's Clients Seeking Advice Regarding Particular Issues, Taylor Lohmeyer Law Firm P.L.L.C. v.
 United States